sobradoamanda/sobradoamanda/README.md

-### Hi, Amanda here 👋
+### Hi
-I'm an industrial engineer making a career transition to Data Analytics.
+I'm an industrial engineer studying Data Analytics.
 I have experience with building dashboard on PowerBi, processes improvement and management consulting.

-I'm currently studying **Databases** at Faculdade Impacta Tecnologia and learning **python**, **SQL** and other technologies on my own.

 ### You can also find me: